h2oai/sparkling-water/README.md

 ### Build

 Download Spark installation and point environment variable `SPARK_HOME` to it.
+> Before building this project, you may want to build Spark in case you are using Spark source distribution: go to Spark folder and do `sbt assembly`.

 Then use the provided `gradlew` to build project:

-In order to build the whole project, one of the following properties needs to be set:
+In order to build the whole project inlucding Python module, one of the following properties needs to be set:
 `H2O_HOME`, which should point to location of local h2o project directory, or `H2O_PYTHON_WHEEL`, which should point to H2O Python Wheel.

 If you are not sure which property to set, just run